 Earlier in her career, Eliza led the Service’s investigation into the Lockerbie bombing.
 She served in Washington during the first Gulf war, returning to establish MI5’s intelligence effort against the Provisional IRA in mainland Britain.
 She joined the board and assumed lead responsibility for work on Irish terrorism, surveillance, technical collection, finance and IT before becoming Deputy Director General in charge of intelligence operations.

 In presentations Eliza draws on her experience in the most demanding of environments to stress the need for leaders in any walk of life to engage in frank dialogue and invite criticism: “Do not try to be something you’re not, take responsibility for your team and remember that praising people takes seconds and can make an enormous difference.
 And don’t forget that humour can be found even in the most awful situations.”

-Eliza Manningham-Buller is an active cross-bench Peer and the Chair of the Wellcome Trust, one of the world’s largest non-governmental provider (behind the Gates Foundation) of funds for scientific research.
+Eliza Manningham-Buller is an active cross-bench Peer and the Chair of the Wellcome Trust, the world’s second largest non-governmental provider (behind the Gates Foundation) of funds for scientific research.
 She was also chosen to deliver the prestigious BBC Reith Lectures and her analysis of the theme Securing Freedom formed the basis of her book of the same title.

 © Copyright 2019 JLA.
 All rights reserved.

 Leadership isn't just something Eliza talks about; it's there in everything she does.
 She handles questions brilliantly, her tone is steady and considered, and she holds the room in a way that only someone who’s used to being listened to can.
 In fact the former MI5 boss is disarmingly approachable, witty and warm (and not at all scary).
 JLA Agent Nicola Jones